surgeventures/surgex/GUIDE.md

 #### Reasoning

 Many editors and version control systems consider files without final line break invalid.
-In git, such last line gets highlighted with red color.
+In git, such last line gets highlighted with an alarming red.
 Like with trailing white-space, it's a bad habit to leave such artifacts and ruin diffs for developers who save files correctly.

-Reversely, leaving too many line breaks may also ruin version control diffs.
+Reversely, leaving too many line breaks is just sloppy.

 Most editors can be tuned to automatically add single trailing line break on save.